bylee20/bomi/src/mpv/DOCS/man/options.rst

     their start timestamps differ, and then video timing is gradually adjusted if necessary to reach correct synchronization later.

-``--softvol-max=<10.0-10000.0>``
+``--softvol-max=<100.0-1000.0>``
-    Set the maximum amplification level in percent (default: 200).
-A value of 200 will allow you to adjust the volume up to a maximum of double the current level.
-With values below 100 the initial volume (which is 100%) will be above the maximum, which e.g. the OSD cannot display correctly.
+    Set the maximum amplification level in percent (default: 130).
+A value of 130 will allow you to adjust the volume up to about double the normal level.

-    .. admonition:: Note

-        The maximum value of ``--volume`` as well as the ``volume`` property is always 100.
-Likewise, the volume OSD bar always goes from 0 to 100.
-        This means that with ``--softvol-max=200``, ``--volume=100`` sets maximum amplification, i.e. amplify by 200%.
-The default volume (no change in volume) will be ``50`` in this case.

 ``--audio-file-auto=<no|exact|fuzzy|all>``, ``--no-audio-file-auto``
     Load additional audio files matching the video filename.
 The parameter